CNN’s Isha Sesay reveals how doctors in Nigeria saved her mother’s life - Nigeria Today

 CNN’s Isha Sesay reveals how doctors in Nigeria saved her mother’s life

 CNN’s anchor, Isha Isatu Sesay, has narrated how Nigerian doctors and nurses in a Lagos hospital saved her mother’s life.
-Sesay, who is a Sierra Leonian, said her mother could not be treated in Sierra Leone and had to be transferred to Nigeria.
-She was admitted in Lagoon Hospitals, Marine Road, Apapa Lagos, where she […]
+Sesay who is a Sierra Leonian, said her mother could not be treated in Sierra Leone and had to transferred to Nigeria.
+She was admitted in Lagoon Hospitals, Marine Road, Apapa Lagos, where she stayed […]

 CNN’s Isha Sesay reveals how doctors in Nigeria saved her mother’s life